Robert-Shirley/TicTacToe/README.md

 Pretty productive session actually.
 Surprisingly, I'm almost done with the game.
 I finished the design, added a popup that shows which player won, set up victory conditions, only allows valid moves, it updates live with the current player's move, added a reset button, added a few transition elements.
 I formatted all of my code into a module, this allowed me to keep everything pretty clean.
 I also used some Jquery for the first time.
 Tomorrow, I want to add the AI's to play against.
 I also need to add a draw condition

+5/18 another quick update, I added check tie conditions, added a popup for a tie, and cleaned up the code for checkwin conditions a little bit

 Attack plan: